explodecomputer/pelotas_2015/gwas/README.md

 > **please read through the scripts**

 so that you understand what is being done and how it is being implemented.
+In the instructions below the commands that you need to run in putty are in grey boxes like this.

 ## Setup

-After you have logged into the server you should find a folder called `pelotas_2015` in your home directory:
+After you have logged into the server you should find a folder called `pelotas_2015`.
+This folder has all the scripts you'll need for the GWAS practical.
+In your home directory run the following command to see if it is there:

 	ls -l

-This folder has all the scripts you'll need for the GWAS practical.
 If the folder is not there you can download it with the following command:

 	git clone https://github.com/explodecomputer/pelotas_2015.git